oxfun-github/oxfun-exchange-docs/source/includes/_v2_introduction.md

 # API Key Management

 An API key is required to make an authenticated API command.
-API keys (public and corresponding secret key) can be generated via the Opnx GUI within a clients account.
+API keys (public and corresponding secret key) can be generated via the OX.FUN GUI within a clients account.

 By default, API Keys are read-only and can only read basic account information, such as positions, orders, and trades.
 They cannot be used to trade such as placing, modifying or cancelling orders.